Error Handling

 }

-You write a pattern after catch
+You write a pattern after catch to indicate what errors

 that clause can handle.

-clause doesn’t have a pattern,
+If a catch clause doesn’t have a pattern,

 the clause matches any error

-and binds the error to a local constant named error
+and binds the error to a local constant named error.

 For more information about pattern matching,